jeroenjanssens/plotnine-tutorial-pydata-nyc-2024/README.md

 ### Step 1: Join the Posit Cloud workshop space

+> ‼️ Note that the invite link for Posit Cloud is currently a placeholder.
+We'll include the proper link on the day of the workshop.

 First, join our Posit Cloud space by clicking the link below:

 - https://posit.cloud/spaces/563461/join?access_code=XXXXXXXXXXX